-The mind boggling and ludicrous rock formations of White Pocket will fill the senses (and memory cards) beyond your wildest imagination!
+The mind boggling and ludicrous rock formations to be seen on our White Pocket photography workshop will fill the senses (and memory cards) beyond your wildest imagination!
 Exploring the swirling, twisted, multicolored outcroppings is a photographic adventure that cannot be duplicated.

 The myriad of formations there have been described as looking like boiling cauliflower heads, brain rocks, swirling caramel ice cream, and giant oyster shells.
 From the complex there are the most incredible views all the way to Escalante, and you can see so far over the plateau that you can even make out the pink cliffs of Bryce Canyon!